Saturday, February 7, 2026

 * * *

 Peaceful protest that is loud and boisterous is not rebellion nor should it be considered an act of insurrection.
-In fact, the Justice Departments exclusion of civil and state authorities in investigating the killings of Renee Good and Alex Pretti on the streets of Minneapolis must considered in the light of obstructing justice at the local and state level where such acts occurred.
+In fact, the Justice Department's exclusion of civil and state authorities in investigating the killings of Renee Good and Alex Pretti on the streets of Minneapolis must considered in the light of obstructing justice at the local and state level where such acts occurred.

 Senator Mark Kelly is within his constitutional role as a Senator and as a retired military officer to remind those serving this nation within the military of their obligation to protect the Constitution by following the law rather than following orders.
 The case being made against Senator Kelly is that as a retired service member he does not have a First Amendment right to publicly voice his opinion even though he is a Senator who serves on the Armed Services Committee.
 In voicing his concern to those serving in the military, especially the military leadership, of their oath to defend and protect the Constitution from those who would usurp its authority, he was in no way sharing state secrets nor inciting members of the military to engage in an insurrection.
-That the current regime reacted as if he and other did is in itself telling.
+That the current regime reacted as if he and others did is, in itself, telling.

 The biggest threat to the United States is the increasing disregard of our Constitution by Congress, the President, and the Supreme Court; all of whom have engaged in meaningless parlor games over the decades regarding its authority.
 If we survive the miasma of Trump's swamp, we need to consider changing our motto from "In God We Trust" to "No One Is Above The Law."
 Fear of the law is obviously more effective than fearing God; especially, when it comes to the current regime.